C2MA-workshop/c2ma-docs/README.md

 The Environment will be initialised - please wait a few moments, you will see a cicular progress icon.

-When the Notebook is loaded click on the "Get project details" section and change both the project_id and project_access_token values to the ones you created and saved away earlier.
-If you don't change them then (a) any import/export will not work and (b) if you do any exporting of files they will potentially get created in the test users project used to create these steps !!
+When the Notebook is loaded click on the "Get project details" cell and change both the **project\_id** and **project\_access\_token** values to the ones you saved away earlier.
+These MUST be changed otherwise any commands that read or write will not be created in your Project.

 ![settings](./images/project-import-notebook4.png)